Countingup/docker-openjdk/README.md

 ## Changelog

+ - 2024-07-09 -- Rebuild to update base image for security vulns (openssl)
  - 2024-05-28 -- Rebuild to update base image for security vulns (git)
  - 2024-03-28 -- Rebuild to update base image for security vulns (expat & c-ares)
  - 2024-02-12 -- Rebuild to update base image for security vulnerability (expat)